Bachelor of Science

 - at least six (6) of the twenty-four (24) units must be “Advanced” units

-- Candidates enrolled in the Bachelor of Science, who have successfully completed eight (8) units from Part A and/or Part B, with no more than four (4) units awarded as Advanced Standing, may elect to be awarded the Diploma of Science following withdrawal from candidature for the Bachelor of Science.
+- Candidates enrolled in the Bachelor of Science, who have successfully completed eight (8) units from Part A and/or Part B of the Schedule of Units, with no more than four (4) units awarded as Advanced Standing, may elect to be awarded the Diploma of Science following withdrawal from candidature for the Bachelor of Science.

 - Candidates enrolled in the Bachelor of Science, who have successfully completed sixteen (16) units from the Schedule of Units, with no more than eight (8) units awarded as Advanced Standing, may elect to be awarded the Associate Degree of Science following withdrawal from candidature from the Bachelor of Science.

-Students who have completed the Southern Cross University College Associate Degree of Science will be granted sixteen (16) units of Advanced Standing, provided they can complete the award with a recognised major and six advanced units in the Bachelor of Science.
+Students who have completed the Southern Cross University College Associate Degree of Science will be granted sixteen (16) units of Advanced Standing.

 Schedule of units